Retiree Open Enrollment: November 14 - December 3, 2016

 If you are enrolling in Aetna Medicare Plan (PPO), you will receive your monthly invoice directly from Aetna.

-If you decide to terminate your BCBS, BCN, HAP, HAP Senior Plus or DMC Care medical insurance coverage through Wayne State University, you must send a letter to Total Compensation & Wellness, Wayne State University, 5700 Cass Avenue, Suite 3638, Detroit, MI 48202 or complete the Medical Plan Termination Form in the Retiree/LTD/Surviving Spouse Benefits Handbook.
+If you decide to terminate your BCBS, BCN, HAP, HAP Senior Plus or DMC Care medical insurance coverage through Wayne State University, you must send a letter to the department of Benefits & Wellness, Wayne State University, 5700 Cass Avenue, Suite 3638, Detroit, MI 48202 or complete the Medical Plan Termination Form in the Retiree/LTD/Surviving Spouse Benefits Handbook.
 Your insurance will be canceled at the end of the month in which we receive your note.
 To terminate Aetna Medicare Plan (PPO) coverage, you must communicate your intentions directly to Aetna.

 If you no longer have medical insurance coverage through Wayne State University and you are a retiree, you can re-enroll in any of the plans following normal enrollment rules.

 If you have any questions, or we can provide any assistance, please contact our office at 313-577-3000.